vishvAsa/kalpAntaram/kANe/v4/0/Chronological_Table.md

 Suddhicandrika, Dattakamimāmsā 1610-1640--Kamalakarabhatta, author of Nirnayasindhu and over

-20 works besides 1610-1640--Viramitrodaya of Mitramiśra, of which Tirthaprakāša,
+20 works besides 1610-1640--Viramitrodaya of Mitramiśra, of which Tirthaprakāśa,

 Prāyascittaprakāśa, Srāddhaprakāśa are parts 1610-1645-Nīlakantha, author of Bhagavantabhāskara in 12 Mayü